Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Conclusion

 \section{Conclusion}

-In this work, we provide a critical analysis of RL-based reasoning benchmarks, arguing that high scores are often a deceptive result of mastering brittle, benchmark-specific skills rather than true generalization.
-Our empirical investigation, using novel diagnostics like the OPG, reveals severe benchmark flaws such as high homogeneity and data redundancy.
-Subsequent stress tests confirm that the learned skills are remarkably fragile, evidenced by a stark asymmetric generalization across difficulty levels, and failures on out-of-distribution and counterfactual tasks.
-The primary contribution is not merely this critique but a constructive path forward: we distill our findings into a set of actionable principles—namely difficulty stratification, distributional robustness, and counterfactual reasoning—for designing more reliable, next-generation benchmarks.
-Adopting these principles is crucial for ensuring that progress is genuine and that we are developing models that are not only capable but also robust and trustworthy.
-While our experiments focused on specific models and algorithms, this provides a clear direction for future work, which should focus on building these benchmarks and exploring alternative training paradigms to mitigate the identified issues.
+In this work, we critically analyze RL-based reasoning benchmarks, arguing that high scores may often reflect brittle shortcut learning rather than robust generalization.
+Our empirical framework, anchored by the OPG diagnostic, reveals structural limitations such as data homogeneity and redundancy.
+Furthermore, stress tests suggest substantial model fragility, as evidenced by asymmetric generalization across difficulty levels and failures on counterfactual tasks.
+Finally, we distill our findings into three principles for next-generation benchmarks: \textit{difficulty stratification}, \textit{distributional robustness}, and \textit{counterfactual reasoning}.